From Work to Play

 Another attempt with the schooner Edward L. Martin ended when she was converted to power in 1943.45 In 1944 Knust acquired the ram schooner Levin J. Marvel, investing a reported eighteen thousand dollars in her purchase and conversion to passenger service.
 Two years later headed Edwin And Maud.
 Cruises varied from five days to two weeks, and the two schooners were operating at ninety percent capacity during the June to October cruising season.46

 In 1954, Knust sold off his schooners; Marvel to a Pennsylvania entrepreneur, and Edwin & Maud to a Maine syndicate.
-In August 1955, Marvel was lost in a hurricane on Chesapeake Bay with the loss of seven lives.
-The Coast Guard inquiry blamed Marvel's poor condition and bad judgement on the part of her owner/captain.47 It would be another twenty years before passenger service returned to the Bay.
+In August 1955, Marvel was lost in a hurricane on Chesapeake Bay with the loss of fourteen lives.
+47a The Coast Guard inquiry blamed Marvel's poor condition and bad judgement on the part of her owner/captain.47 It would be another twenty years before passenger service returned to the Bay.

 And now, as you've surely noticed, the mood of the content around this history has changed.
 We're at the windjammer era of the ship's history!
 We're really going to start showing off the contributed content we've gotten from folks.
 Actually, we've been slowly changing the style the whole time, from old school to modern with different fonts and subtle color choices.

 Start the trip by enjoying the parade of brochure material below.
 It's from the ship's time roaming the Chesapeake Bay as a windjammer in the late 1940s and early 1950s.

 click images to enlarge